-If you wish to transfer from one UMGC campus to another (UMGC Asia, UMGC Europe, or UMGC Stateside), you need only to complete the relocation request form in MyUMGC (my.umgc.edu).
-Your records will then be automatically available for the selected UMGC campus.
+If you wish to transfer from one UMGC campus to another (UMGC Asia, UMGC Europe, or UMGC Stateside), you need only contact your local UMGC office and the staff will assist you so that your records will then be automatically available for the selected UMGC campus.

-You are required to complete the relocation request form within 15 days after you relocate.
+You are required to update your address in MyUMGC (my.umgc.edu) within 15 days after you relocate.
 There is no fee for relocations.